platformatic/mcp-node/README.md

 });
 ```

-You can execute this with standard input:
+You can execute this with standard input and a specific working directory:

 ```
 run-node-script({
-  scriptPath: "./process-data.js",
+  scriptPath: "/absolute/path/to/process-data.js",
-  stdin: "This is input data"
+  stdin: "This is input data",
-});
+  cwd: "/absolute/path/to/my-project-directory"  // Sets the working directory for the script });
 ```